cph-cachet/carp.sensing-flutter/packages/carp_movesense_package/README.md

     ..addConnectedDevice(movesense, phone);

   // Add a background task that immediately starts collecting HR and ECG data
-  // from the Polar device.
+  // from the Movesense device.
   protocol.addTaskControl(
       ImmediateTrigger(),
       BackgroundTask(measures: [